About

 The Protocol Oral History Project is part of Governance Ecologies, a family of projects “expanding the repertoires for community governance.”

-The color scheme on this website is inspired by Constitutional Wampum by Robert Houle.
 The site uses the following protocol to generate the colorful wampum style grid.

 First we generate a sigil by removing spaces, turning to lowercase, removing anything that isn't a consonant, removing repeat letters, find the unicode character number, and finally get the digital root of those numbers.
 From there the sigil digits are used to choose a color from our pallet.